genfuru011/My-portfolio-Staticle/README.md

-# Staticle - Modern Blog Platform
+# Portfolio - Modern Blog Platform

 A modern, lightweight, and interactive blog platform built with **Flask**, **HTMX**, and **TailwindCSS**.
 Optimized for easy deployment on **Render**.